This article may contain compensated links. Please read disclaimer for more info.

 Catholics saw these terrible events as a punishment from God.
 The faithful started to meet and organize huge processions, promising to erect a monument to the glory of the Sacred Heart of Jesus.

 The Archbishop of Paris, Monsignor Guibert, sent a letter to the Minister of Worship asking him to support this project which would contribute to the divine protection of the French capital.
-In order for the protection to be effective and visible to all, the City decided to build the monument on a hill.
+For the protection to be effective and visible to all, the City decided to build the monument on a hill.

 2. The Sacré-Coeur Location is Doubly Symbolic